Tudor Serial Numbers: A Complete Resource Guide

 Modern Tudor watches have the reference number and serial number placed on the undersides of the lugs.
 This is done for strategic reasons, as accessing the serial number of an older Tudor watch means you have to remove the bracelet.

 Tudor reference number vs serial number

 Do not confuse serial number with reference number, because these are two completely different things.
 You can think of Tudor serial numbers as a social security number – an individual number that each watch has that makes it easier to get information about it (such as year etc).
-Reference number, on the other hand, is just a model number, which tells you what model it is, and this is a number that all watches of that model uses.
+The reference number, on the other hand, is just a model number, which tells you what model it is, and this is a number that all watches of that model use.

-If you’re considering buying a Tudor watch, this list of Tudor serial numbers will be especially helpful since they will assist you in finding out whether or not the year of the watch, and if the Tudor you’re considering to buy is displayed and described properly.
+If you’re considering buying a Tudor watch, this list of Tudor serial numbers will be especially helpful since they will assist you in finding out whether or not the year of the watch, and if the Tudor you’re considering buying is displayed and described properly.

 This list of Tudor serial numbers is a living resource that is consistently updated and improved to provide a better base for Tudor serial numbers.

 For modern Tudor watch models, the H serial is produced in parallel with O and J serial.
 This means that the year 2007 should correspond to H7 serial as well as the J1 serial.